blueneogeo/xtend-tools/README.md

 	com.kimengi.util:xtend-tools:11.0.0

 Note: currently this library is not yet on MavenCentral.
+However you can install it in your local maven repository:

+- install gradle if you do not already have it
+- clone this project
+- in a terminal, go into this project, and do `gradle install`

+This will install the library.
+To use it add the above dependency into your project, like any maven project.

 ## NamedParams